JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ### Tangent: Ordering

 You might be wondering why I order the layers in the block of code the way I do.
 For the most part, the order doesn't matter, but for some things it does.
-So if you look carefully, you'll see that the ellipses lines actually cover the labels.
+So if you look carefully at the above plot, you'll see that the ellipses lines actually cover the labels.
 The reason for that is simply because the `stat_ellipse` function came after `geom_label`.
 I think it looks better with the labels on top, so you can switch those.

 ```r
 ggplot(my_vowels, aes(x = F2, y = F1, color = vowel, label = vowel)) +